CBOR Object Signing and Encryption (COSE) and JSON Object Signing and Encryption (JOSE) Registrations for SQIsign

 devices.
 As of 2026, while FIDO2/WebAuthn supports various COSE

-algorithms, hardware authenticators (like YubiKeys) and platform
+algorithms, some hardware authenticators and platform authenticators

-authenticators (like TPMs) have strict memory/storage constraints,
+(like TPMs) have strict memory/storage constraints, effectively

-adoption of large-key post-quantum algorithms.
+large-key post-quantum algorithms.

 1.1.1.
-Urgent Need for Smaller PQC Signatures
+Pressing Need for Smaller PQC Signatures

 FN-DSA (Falcon) and ML-DSA (Dilithium) have larger signatures that